panastasiadist/Enqueueror/README.md

 An asset's filename is the combination of the following parts (parts in parentheses are conditional / optional):
 > **<asset_name>**(-**<wpml_language_code>**)(.**<flags_seperated_by_dot>**)**<supported_file_extension>**

-- The required **<asset_name>** part follows a naming convention meant to inform Enqueueror when and for which content the asset's code should be loaded.
+- The required **<asset_name>** part follows a naming convention meant to inform Enqueueror when and for which content the asset's code should be delivered.

 - The optional **<wpml_language_code>** part informs Enqueueror about the WPML based language code of the content the asset is applicable to.
 Lack of a language code specifier, sets the asset as applicable to the targeted content, irrespectively of the language of the latter.